orca42/auto-subtitle/de-mol.md

 If you download this manually, you have to put it in a special directory under your home folder: `/your/home/folder/.cache/whisper`.

+Once the model is downloaded, the program will do the actual translation.
+It will display the subtitles it translates as it goes through the video, so you'll also get a feeling for how long this will take.

 ### Option B: Using the large (best) model, but slower

 Same instructions as for option A, but use this as command (in the directory where your video is):